 Two scary examples of real-world phishing attack

-You’ve probably read plenty of security scare stories.
+You’ve probably read plenty of security scare stories like this.

-But these two happened to clients of ours in recent months and they bring home the real dangers of phishing attacks for companies that want to keep their confidential information safe.
+But the following two examples happened to clients of ours and they bring home the real dangers of phishing attacks for companies that want to keep their confidential information safe.

 One of our customers recently suffered a breach when an attacker obtained their user login credentials following a phishing attack.
 The victim received a link from someone who appeared to be someone they trusted.